Zeroville

-Zeroville is a 2007 novel by Steve Erickson on film's upheaval in the 1970s.
+Zeroville is a 2007 novel by Steve Erickson about the upheaval in the film industry in the 1970s.
 It has been translated into French, Spanish, Italian, Japanese and other languages.
 It was named one of the best novels of the year by Newsweek, the Washington Post BookWorld and the Los Angeles Times Book Review among others, and in winter 2008 was one of the five favorite novels of 800 novelists and critics in a poll of the National Book Critics Circle.
 The novel was also shortlisted for the Believer Book Award.

+It was later adapted into a widely derided film starring James Franco and Seth Rogen.

 Plot

-Nicknamed "Vikar," Ike Jerome, a 24-year-old architecture student inspired by the few films he has seen, rides the bus into Hollywood.
-Jerome is initially portrayed as violent and short tempered, his social ineptitude is slowly revealed as borderline autistic.
+Nicknamed "Vikar", Ike Jerome, a 24-year-old architecture student inspired by the few films he has seen, rides the bus into Hollywood.
+Jerome is initially portrayed as violent and short tempered; his social ineptitude is slowly revealed as borderline autistic.
 With a tattoo of Montgomery Clift and Elizabeth Taylor as they appear in the film A Place in the Sun on the back of his head which he keeps shaven, his appearance is anachronistic and jarring to most of the people he encounters in end-of-the-'60s Los Angeles.
 He gets his first job in the industry as a set builder during which time he meets an aging film editor whom he befriends, and begins a dreamlike journey into the world of films that eventually ends in tragedy and almost horrific discovery.